-This documentation describes one in a series of public use event files from the 2000 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
-Released as an ASCII data file and a SAS transport file, the 2000 Home Health public use file provides detailed information on home health events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Home Health event file can be used to make estimates of home health event utilization and expenditures for calendar year 2000.
-As illustrated below, this file consists of MEPS survey data obtained in the 2000 portion of Round 3, and Rounds 4 and 5 for Panel 4, as well as Rounds 1, 2, and the 2000 portion of Round 3 for Panel 5 (i.e., the rounds for the MEPS panels covering calendar year 2000).
+This documentation describes one in a series of public use event files from the 2003 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS and SPSS programming statements) and a SAS transport file, the 2003 Home Health public use file provides detailed information on home health events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the Home Health event file can be used to make estimates of home health event utilization and expenditures for calendar year 2003.
+As illustrated below, this file consists of MEPS survey data obtained in the 2003 portion of Round 3, and Rounds 4 and 5 for Panel 7, as well as Rounds 1, 2, and the 2003 portion of Round 3 for Panel 8 (i.e., the rounds for the MEPS panels covering calendar year 2003).

 Counts of home health utilization are based entirely on household reports.
 Agency home health providers were sampled into the MEPS MPC (see Section B. 2.0).
 Only those providers for whom the respondent signed a permission form were included in MPC.
-Information from MPC was used to supplement expenditure and payment data reported by the household.
+Information from MPC was used to supplement expenditure and payment data reported by the household, and does not affect use estimates.

-Data from this event file can be merged with other 2000 MEPS HC data files for the purposes of appending person-level data, such as demographic or health insurance coverage, to each Home Health record.
+Data from this event file can be merged with other 2003 MEPS HC data files for the purposes of appending person-level data such as demographic characteristics or health insurance coverage to each home health record.

-This file can also be used to construct summary variables for expenditures, sources of payment, and related aspects of home health events for calendar year 2000.
-Aggregate annual person-level information on the use of home health providers and other health services use is provided on the 2000 Population Characteristics File, where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables for expenditures, sources of payment, and related aspects of home health events for calendar year 2003.
+Aggregate annual person-level information on the use of home health providers and other health services use is provided on the 2003 Population Characteristics File, where each record represents a MEPS sampled person.